Custom Extension Springs Manufacturing

-Extension springs take longer to design because consideration must be given to stress due to initial tension, stress and deflection of hooks, special coiling methods, secondary operations, and allowance for overstretching in assembly.
+Extension springs take longer to design because consideration must be given to stress due to initial tension, stress and deflection of hooks, special coiling methods, secondary operations, and allowance for over stretching in assembly.

 There are many hook configurations to consider in designing extension springs.
 Several methods for designing extension springs can be used.
 The easiest way to order is to contact Katy Spring with parameters including force needed, space limitations, free length, outside diameter, initial tension, and working environment.
 Force calculations can easily be made using spring design software.

 Katy Spring can assist in making the right choice.
-Request a quote now.

 Below is a list of notes to keep in mind when ordering custom extension springs from Katy Spring:

 - Extension springs should be stressed about 10-15 percent lower than compression springs to allow for overstretching at assembly and to reduce hook stresses.